 This is my favourite curry, my go-to, easy but perfect comfort food.
-I sometimes make it with turkey, so feel free to chuck a fistful of it in with the onions if you fancy it.
-Serve it with plain boiled rice.
+I used to make it with turkey, but any protein source will do – so feel free to chuck a fistful of whatever you fancy in with the onions if you want to bulk it out or extend it.

 Serves 2 for dinner, with leftovers for a light lunch.

 250g canned chickpeas (drained weight)